-We offer certified versions of the build chain in IAR Embedded Workbench for Arm, Renesas RX, RL78 and RH850 for use in safety-critical applications according to IEC 61508, ISO 26262 and EN 50128.
-For Arm, RX and RL78, the tools are also certified according to IEC 62304.
+We offer certified versions of the build chain in IAR Embedded Workbench for Arm, RISC-V, STM8, Renesas RX, RL78 and RH850 for use in safety-critical applications according to IEC 61508, ISO 26262, EN 50128 and IEC 62304.
 In this article, we will take a look at what the certification means and how you can take advantage of the certification in your own projects.
 The included functional safety services can actually be valuable whether you are formally certifying your application or not.

 Formal standards for safety certification have been around for many years, but over the last few years the interest in and use of such standards has risen quite dramatically, especially in the embedded space.
 This increased interest in certification and certified end products has been driven partly by legal demands, but it has also become a competitive factor for production companies to get the stamp of approval that a safety certification implies.

 The international umbrella standard for many standards concerning functional safety is called IEC 61508 and came in a second, much revised edition in 2010.
 This standard, and standards derived from it, is now used within all kinds of industries with requirements on reliability and safety, such as process industries, railway, building automation etc. Within automotive systems, the sector-specific standard ISO 26262 is used.
 EN 50128 is a European standard for safety related software in railway applications and is also derived from IEC 61508.
 The international standard IEC 62304 is a standard which specifies life cycle requirements for the development of medical software and software within medical devices.